 </VirtualHost>

-Replace /var/www/your_website_directory, www.yourdomain.com, and the file paths with your actual directory and certificate file names.
+You should make changes to/var/www/your_website_directory, var/www/yourdomain.com, and the file paths with the name of your directory and certificate file.

 sudo a2enmod ssl